 Manchester is a city of contrasts.
 Situated in the northwest of England and in the centre of a beautiful green belt region, the city itself is a thriving urban centre of industry and innovation.
 Home to world-renowned educational institutions and multinational businesses, Manchester offers a wealth of opportunities to expats from far and wide.

-New arrivals in the city will notice that much of Manchester’s charisma is based around its musical and sporting history.
-Home to iconic football teams, sports stars and musicians, expats will soon learn that locals are passionate about their sports and music, and the city hosts festivals and sporting events throughout the year.
-The city's exciting lifestyle and its eclectic selection of restaurants and vibrant nightlife is also a drawcard for expats.
+It's not just Manchester's buzzing economy that makes it a worthwhile expat destination – much of the city’s charisma is based around its rich musical and sporting history.
+Home to iconic football teams, sports stars and musicians, expats will soon learn that locals are passionate about their sports and music, with the city hosting festivals and sporting events throughout the year.
+Add to this the city's vibrant culinary scene and its pulsing nightlife, and it becomes clear why the lifestyle offered by Manchester is a major drawcard for expats moving there.

-Expats living in Manchester will be covered under the UK’s respected NHS healthcare system, and the city has a number of reputable hospitals, including the Manchester Royal Infirmary and the Royal Manchester Children’s Hospital.
+Manchester residents are covered under the UK’s respected NHS healthcare system, and the city has a number of reputable hospitals, including the Manchester Royal Infirmary and the Royal Manchester Children’s Hospital.

-While there are no international schools in Manchester, there are plenty of good options for expat parents to choose from, depending on their children's ages and whether they want them to receive a private education.
-Boarding schools in nearby London are also an option.
+While there aren't any schools teaching a foreign curriculum in Manchester, there are a few private schools that offer the globally respected International Baccalaureate.
+There are also plenty of good local options for expat parents to choose from, depending on their children's ages and whether they want them to receive a private education.

 Expats in Manchester report a good quality of life, and those with wanderlust are sure to enjoy the city's close proximity to Europe, just a short hop away by flight.
 Still, even those who rarely leave Manchester will never run out of things to do in this exciting city, from exploring its many cultural and historical attractions to attending the city's ever-changing mix of entertainment and sporting events.
 It's this high quality of life that entices many expats in Manchester to stay longer than initially intended.